 The 5-acre farm set in central Molokai has been providing quality macadamia nuts since 1980.
-Nut-lovers can visit the farm for a chat with owners Tuddie and Kammy Purdy, who offer personalized instructions on how to crack open the extremely hard-to-open macadamia nut.
-They also offer fresh nut samples, macadamia flower honey, health facts about macadamia nuts.
+Nut-lovers can visit the farm for a chat with owners Tuddie and Kammy Purdy.
+They’ll tell you the secrets of cracking the extremely hard-to-open macadamia nut.
+They also offer fresh nut samples, macadamia flower honey and health facts about macadamia nuts.

 Kumu Farms may be largest supplier of organic papaya to the mainland US.
 Gathering nearly 20,000 pounds weekly, they ship their organic and non-organic papayas across the country.
 Visitors to Molokai can stop by the Kumu Farm from 9 am to 4 pm every Tuesday to Friday.
 Here, you can also sample their papayas, carrots, lettuce, kale, rosemary, thyme and other herbs and vegetables.